-Consider applying the restriction No_Unchecked_Access to enforce that Unchecked_Access is not used.
+Consider applying the restriction No_Unchecked_Access to enforce that 'Unchecked_Access is not used.

 6.34 Subprogram Signature Mismatch [OTR]

 6.34.1 Applicability to language

 There are two concerns identified with this vulnerability.
 The first is the corruption of the execution stack due to the incorrect number or type of actual parameters.
 The second is the corruption of the execution stack due to calls to externally compiled modules.
 Ada does not support variadic subprograms, which eliminates a common source for this vulnerability.